CEA’s mission is to transform public education by:

 - convening divergent stakeholders to advance ideas and to mobilize a pan-Canadian movement for change in education

-- supporting the innovation and courageous leadership that is driving change in Canada’s education systems
+- supporting and promoting the innovation and courageous leadership that is driving change in Canada’s education systems

 - producing and disseminating research that can impact practice and enhance student engagement

 - That each and every student will achieve success in deeply engaging learning environments.

 - That school is a place for students to discover their passions and interests, which inspires them to become confident and competent learners for life.

 - Where education systems are more adaptive to the rapidly changing and diverse needs of all learners.